nhurstknight/the-beans/README.md

 ### Build
 Once we were happy with our plan and had signed it off with our course instructors, we moved onto setting up the repo and boilerplate for the project as a team.
 We also set up our models for beans and roasters as team so that we could each spend time populating seed data for our database.

-After the group planning and set-up was complete, we divided the workload so that we could each work on the core functionality of the website on the front-end and back-end.
+After the group planning and set-up was complete, we divided the workload so that we could each had the opportunity to implement functionality of the website on the front-end and back-end.
 The features that I built included:

 - Writing the back-end controllers for the products.
 - Setting up the front-end React.